IBMIXN/FISELounge/README.md

 # IBM FISE Lounge

-> IBM FISE Lounge is an application that acts as a smart, collaborative workout coach for the elderly to use in the current pandemic, where loneliness is becoming a major issue.
+> IBM FISE Lounge is an application that acts as a smart and interactive video-calling platform for the elderly to use in the current pandemic, where loneliness is becoming a major issue.
 It provides a simple interface with a standalone dashboard for more tech-savvy relatives to set up the Lounge app and preferences on the elderly relative's behalf.

 ## Contributors: